Mermade/openapi-gui/README.md

 ![Screenshot](https://github.com/Mermade/openapi-gui/blob/master/img/screenshot.png?raw=true)

 For the previous Swagger / OpenAPI 2.0-only version see [here](https://mikeralphson.github.io/openapi-gui).
-This version is currently **unmaintained** apart from security fixes.
+That version is currently **unmaintained** apart from security fixes.

 This project was initially a fork of [Daryl Kuhn's IODoctor](https://github.com/darrylkuhn/iodoctor/tree/angular-port), which in turn was inspired by [IODoctor by Brandon West](https://github.com/brandonmwest/iodoctor) which was written in Ruby.
 The complete history of the project is maintained on GitHub.